lucarpaia/oceano/README.md

 | rk_stage hydro - inv mass + vec upd |      2163 |     44.62s     3 |      88.4s |     127.9s     1 |
 +-------------------------------------------------+------------------+------------+------------------+
 ```
-The figure compares the numerical and exact solutions during the last oscillation corresponding to the drying phase.
-In the same figure, the region close to the
-wet-dry interface where the scheme is reverted to r=0 is also highlighted with a gray line.
-In figure we show the relative mass conservation error, only two iterations of the Newton method are required to ensure mass conservation within numerical round-off errors associated with double precision arithmetic.
+The figure compares the numerical and exact solutions after three oscillations, which corresponds to a drying phase.
+In the same figure, the region close to the wet-dry interface where the scheme is reverted to r=0 is also highlighted with a gray line.
+The code also outputs a gnuplot file with suffix `integralHistory` with the time evolution of the total water mass and the boundary flux.
+From this file, we produce the right figure, which shows the relative mass conservation error; only two iterations of the Newton method are required to ensure mass conservation within numerical round-off errors associated with double precision arithmetic.